unswexplains/unswexplains.github.io/ee442a77539d/content.md

----
-title: "$ The problem with many samples"
----

 # A phenomenon

 Suppose someone manages to correctly predict, every election for the previous ten elections, whether the Republican or Democrat candidate will be elected to president.
 What do you conclude?